n3s0/n3s0.github.io/content/notes/fortinet/add-dhcp-server-to-vlan-intf-with-dmz-role-on-fortigate.md

 ```

 Of course if you utilize strict firewall rules.
 Rules and objects will
-need to be configured so IPs within the subnet can reach things like the
+need to be configured so IPs within your subnets can reach things like the
 Internet and other things that an "app" server my need to access.